Links, Backlinks, and SEO Backlinks

 - The word or words appearing after that and between close bracket (>) and the end of the link () are the words on the page you want to be clickable.

-Google recommends using the nofollow tag in instances where you might be encroaching upon their guidelines.
-Most blog and forum owners apply nofollow links automatically in their comment moderation systems to discourage visitors from leaving useless remarks paired with a self-serving backlink.
+Google recommends using the nofollow tag in instances where you might be encroaching upon their guidelines or when you want to publish content without endorsing it.
+Most blog and forum owners, for example, apply the nofollow attribute to links in their comment moderation systems.
+This discourages visitors from leaving useless remarks paired with self-serving backlinks in their blog comments.

-There are a lot of instances where Google Guidelines just aren’t clear.
-Nofollow links give you an option for dealing with them and possibly avoiding a future problem.
+There are a lot of instances where Google Guidelines aren’t always clear.
+Nofollow links give you one option for dealing with them and possibly avoiding a problem in the future.
+The other, perhaps more obvious option, is to not waste time trying to acquire low-value links in the first place.